getsentry/sentry-java/README.rst

 ------------
 Copy the raven-java-0.1.jar file to your java classpath and then configure log4j to use the SentryAppender.

+The raven-java-0.1.jar is a self contained jar file, all dependencies are included, so this jar should be all you need.

-There is an example project checked into github where you can see an example log4j config file.
+There is an example project checked into github.com where you can see an example log4j config file.

 You will need to add the SentryAppender and the sentry_dsn properties.